samapriya/awesome-gee-community-datasets/docs/code_of_conduct.md

 ### Report Inappropriate Behavior

-If you witness or experience any behavior that violates this code of conduct, please report it to the project maintainers at [email address or contact information].
+If you witness or experience any behavior that violates this code of conduct, please report it to the project maintainers by [reaching out on LinkedIn](https://www.linkedin.com/in/samapriya/).
 All reports will be treated confidentially, and appropriate action will be taken as necessary.

 ### Compliance